Eien no 831

 Eien no 831 (永遠の831, Eien no Hachisanichi) is a 2022 Japanese anime adventure television film written and directed by Kenji Kamiyama, with animation production by Craftar.

 It premiered on television on Wowow on January 30, 2022.
 It was later released in theaters in Japan on March 18, 2022.

+Plot

+In the present day, the world is in turmoil due to an "unprecedented disaster."
+A young man living in Tokyo, Suzushiro, has a secret he cannot tell anyone.
+That secret is that he can stop the time around him despite his thoughts.
+One day, he meets a girl named Nazuna who has the same "power".
+When he learns that she is being used in a crime, he impulsively reaches out to help her.